OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 If these things are all true, then we have to ask of ourselves: *Why isn't all publicy-funded science practised this way?*

-It seems that Open Science is often communicated as an *alternative* to traditional scientific methods.
+It seems that Open Science is often communicated as an *alternative* to modern or traditional scientific methods.
 We argue that Open Science is an *enhancement* of the traditional process, using new knowledge, skills, and technologies to how the process and outputs of research are communicated.
+It is based on fundamental human values around **inclusivity**, **freedom**, and **equity**, embedded as foundational elements to the research process, rather than as an afterthought.
+These human values are what distinguish 'Open' science from much of the way modern research is viewed and practised.

-The foundational elements of traditional research communication, peer reviewed research articles, are acting as an important mechanism to summarise and communicate research. [add here  reference to "new peer review models" and refer to the resp module] Open Science makes research articles more rigorous and reliable, enhancing trust in the scientific community.
+These foundational elements of traditional research communication, peer reviewed research articles, are acting as an important mechanism to summarise and communicate research. [add here  reference to "new peer review models" and refer to the resp module]

+Open Science helps to mke research articles more rigorous, verifiable and reliable.
+This helps to enhance public trust in the scientific community and endeavour.
+In modern society, this has never been more important.

 > Open Science is subject to the most rigorous peer review because the process never ends. - [(Woelfle et al., 2011)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Woelfle%20et%20al.%2C%202011.pdf).

 <br/>

-Perhaps the most importnat aspect of the Open Science movement is the liberation of research papers from behind paywalls to be freely available to anyone.
+Perhaps one of the most importants aspect of the Open Science movement in recent years has been the drive behind the liberation of research papers from behind paywalls to be freely available to anyone.
+This has largely been based on the principle that humans deserve to have access to scientific knowledge, and benefit from that.

+[insert act 27 of the UN declaration on human rights here]

 <center><img src="https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/content_development/images/OA.jpg" width="800" /></center>